Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/combat-i-basics.md

 Note that despite the name of this action, you don't actually have to leave combat entirely.

+### Restricted Withdraw
-**Restricted Withdraw:** If you are limited to taking only a standard action each round you can withdraw as a standard action.
+If you are limited to taking only a standard action each round you can withdraw as a standard action.
 In this case, you may move up to your speed (rather than up to double your speed).